AIA Baltimore Future Architects Resources (FAR) Scholarship Awards 2018 Call for Entries

 Faculty sponsorship is required for all submissions.
 The student is to be identified and encouraged by a faculty sponsor who will attest that the student has met all eligibility requirements.

 Student submissions will be judged by a panel of Baltimore design professionals.
-All entries will be judged individually for their design excellence and for the success with which the project has met its individual requirements.
+All entries will be reviewed for their design excellence and for the success with which the project has met its individual requirements.

 Winners in each category will be required to create a project board.
-Winning project boards will be on display at the awards event.
+AIA Baltimore will cover the cost of printing.
 The board will be printed using the board submitted by students as part of their Presentation PDF.
-AIABaltimore will cover the cost of printing.

-The drawings, photographs, and digital images of the winning project will be used for unrestricted publicity.
-Therefore, it is the entrant's responsibility to clear all drawings, photographs, and digital images included in the submission for future re-use and reproduction by AIABaltimore.
-AIABaltimore will promote the winning projects on the AIABaltimore website, Design Awards Gallery website and in the Annual Directory.
+It is the entrant's responsibility to clear all drawings, photographs, and digital images included in the submission for publication by AIA Baltimore.
+AIA Baltimore will promote the winning projects on the AIA Baltimore website, Design Awards Gallery website and in the Annual Directory.
 A press release will be sent to the local media.

 A complete submission for each project includes the following: